 Why form an LLC?

-There are lots of good reasons to form an LLC including (1) using the liability barrier to minimize personal exposure and maximize asset protection; (2) organizing and managing one or more businesses; (3) tax benefits including pass-through taxation; (4) achieving a measure of anonymity; (5) investor credibility in marketing and doing creative transactions; and (6) in the case of a series company, compartmentalization and insulation of assets and liabilities within separate series.
-This last item provides significant benefits to investors who own multiple properties.
+There are lots of good reasons to form an LLC.
+These include: (1) acquiring a liability barrier to minimize personal exposure and maximize asset protection; (2) organizing and managing one or more businesses separately from one’s personal affairs; (3) obtaining certain tax benefits including pass-through taxation; (4) achieving a measure of anonymity; (5) investor credibility in marketing and transactions; and (6) in the case of a series company, compartmentalization and insulation of assets and liabilities within separate series.
+This last item provides significant benefits to investors who need a holding company to own multiple properties.

 Separation of Business from Personal Affairs

 As noted above, an LLC is a useful device in separating business from personal affairs.
 Failing to do this is a common mistake of novice real estate investors.

 An LLC is a distinct legal entity—a legal person—with its own rights, duties, and remedies.
 It has its own employee identification number (EIN or TIN, same thing), although the LLC’s tax return may be combined with the members’ personal return.
 However, an LLC requires continued respect for its independence in order to maintain its separate status.
 It may be your company, but it should still be treated at arms’ length for legal and accounting purposes.

 Running business income and expenses through one’s personal account may not be illegal, but it can complicate your defense if you are sued.
 It will be alleged that you “commingled funds” or “skimmed profits” or something similar.
 This can arouse suspicions on the part of the judge and jury and result in your failing the “smell test” which is nearly always fatal in a jury trial.
 This could result in a real estate investor being accused of fraud and held personally liable for damages.